zelhajou/ft_sys_born2beroot/installation_debian_notes.md

 Logical disk partitions are no different from other types in terms of use and function how ever you cannot boot an operating system from a logical partition.
 One or more logical partitions can be contained in an extended partition.

 Generally. logical partitions are created to organize data on a computer this includes media files, document files, etc.

+### Q11: What does encrypted logical volume do?

+Logical volume (LV) encryption protects data exposure because of lost or stolen hard disk

+drives or because of inappropriately decommissioned computers. the base operating system performs (LV) data encryption and decryption during I/O operations

+### Q12: What is the use of a logical volume manager in Linux?

+LVM is used for the following purpose: Creating single logical volumes of multiple physical volumes or entire hard disk

+Logical volumes are groups of information located on physical volumes.
+A hierarchy of structures is used to manage disk storage.
+Each individual disk drive, Called a physical volume (PV) has a name. such as /dev/hddisk0.
+Every physical volume in use belongs to a volume group (VG)

+### Q13: What is the Linux File System?
+Linux file system is generally a built-in layer of a Linux operating system used to handle the data management of the storage.
+It helps to arrange the file on disk storage.
+It manages the file name, file size, creation date, and much more information about a file.

+### Q14: Types of Linux File System

+When we install the Linux operating system, Linux offers many file systems such as **Ext, Ext2, Ext3, Ext4, JFS, ReiserFS, XFS, btrfs,** and **swap**.

+Ext, Ext2, Ext3 and Ext4 file system

+The file system Ext stands for **Extended File System**.
+The Ext file system is an older version, and is no longer used due to some limitations.

+**Ext2** is the first Linux file system that allows managing two terabytes of data.
+Ext3 is developed through Ext2; it is an upgraded version of Ext2 and contains backward compatibility.
+The major drawback of Ext3 is that it does not support servers because this file system does not support file recovery and disk snapshots.

+**Ext4** file system is the faster file system among all the Ext file systems.
+It is a very compatible option for the SSD (solid-state drive) disks, and it is the default file system in Linux distribution.

+### Q15: Swap File System

+Swap Space in Linux is used when the amount of physical memory (RAM) is full.
+Inactive pages in memory are moved to the swap space. while swap space can help machines with a small amount of RAM.

+### Q16: What is journaling in Linux?

+A journaling file system is a file system that keeps track of changes not yet committed to the file system’s main part by recording the goal of such changes in a data structure known as a journal which is usually a circular log

+The journal allows a file system to instantly recover to the last good state after a system crash

+### Q17: What is A mount point in Linux?

+A mount point is a directory on a file system that is logically linked to another file system.
+Mount points are used to make the data on a different physical storage drive easily available in a folder structure.